Workforce Innovation and Opportunity Act

 Input from the state and local workforce leaders and practitioners, as well as other stakeholders, is critical to the success of WIOA implementation.
 DOL, in collaboration with the Departments of Education and Health and Human Services, will provide workforce system partners and stakeholders with opportunities to provide input in-person and virtually throughout the implementation period.

-In September and October, ETA hosted a series of in-person town hall listening sessions in each of our six regions, designed to support strong implementation of the new legislation.
-These sessions offered an opportunity for our broad stakeholder groups to share their questions, insights and suggestions regarding the changes outlined in the WIOA legislation.
-Thanks to all who participated in these events.
+ETA has hosted a series of Stakeholder Consultation Webinars as well as in-person Town Hall listening sessions in regions and at the national office on implementation of WIOA.
+These activities, designed to support strong implementation of the new legislation provide our broad stakeholder groups the opportunity to share their questions, insights, and suggestions regarding the changes outlined in the WIOA legislation.
+Thanks to all who participated in these events and to those that plan to participate in the future.